 The Government Performance Lab at the Harvard Kennedy School advised the SCDHHS throughout the phases of project development—including project design, data analysis and contract negotiations.

-J-PAL North America, a research center at the Massachusetts Institute of Technology, will lead the evaluation of the project.
+J-PAL North America, a research center at MIT, will lead the evaluation of the project.

 The philanthropic funders include: